rosell-dk/webp-convert/docs/v2.0/converting/options.md

 ### `preset`
 ```
 Type:          string ('none', 'default', 'photo', 'picture', 'drawing', 'icon' or 'text')
 Default:       "none"
-Supported by:  cwebp, vips, ffmpeg
+Supported by:  cwebp, vips, imagemagick, ffmpeg
 ```
 Using a preset will set many of the other options to suit a particular type of source material.
 It even overrides them.
-It does however not override the quality option. "none" means that no preset will be set<br><br>
+It does however not override the quality option. "none" means that no preset will be set.
+PS: The imagemagick family only partly supports this setting, as they have grouped three of the options ("drawing", "icon" and "text") into "graph".
+So if you for example set "preset" to "icon" with the imagemagick converter, imagemagick will be executed like this: "-define webp:image-hint='graph'".<br><br>

 ### `quality`
 ```